w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-**In Polkadot OpenGov all referenda are public.** The [Technical Fellowship](./learn-polkadot-technical-fellowship.md) has the option to [whitelist](#whitelisting) referenda that can be then proposed in the track with [whitelist origin](./learn-polkadot-opengov-origins.md#whitelisted-caller).
+**In Polkadot OpenGov all referenda are public.** Anyone can start a referendum at any time and do so as often as they wish.
+Previous features were expanded and improved, most notably [**Origins and Tracks**](#origins-and-tracks) help facilitate the flow and processing of the submitted referenda.
+The [Technical Fellowship](./learn-polkadot-technical-fellowship.md) has the option to [whitelist](#whitelisting) referenda that can be then proposed in the track with [whitelist origin](./learn-polkadot-opengov-origins.md#whitelisted-caller).

 ### Referenda Timeline